 A few more examples of two-level clustering are as follows:

 Type and version:

 How to use Circle Pack

-Click on each of the colored circle to highlight that instance.
+Click each of the colored circle to highlight that instance.

 Depending on the events that have occurred in that instance, only those health indicators are highlighted on the outer circles.
 For example, the following two images of the Circle Pack display different sets of risk indicators, though both instances are in a critical state.

 The tabular view displays the instances and the details of those instances in a tabular format.
-The details that are displayed are as follows:
+For more information, see Instance details

 The Overview tab allows you to monitor the instances based on the hardware errors, usage, expired certificates and similar indicators that can occur in the instances.
 The indicators that you can monitor here are as follows: